AuroraSavino90/AgingVsLSD/README.md

 ## ShinyApp
 The code to run the ShinyApp to test the age-reversal potential of user-provided gene lists in human brain aging can be found in the ShinyApp folder.

-To run the app, download the code and the data deposited at the link.
+To run the app, download the code and the data deposited at the link https://doi.org/10.5281/zenodo.8431269.
+Place the downloaded data in the Data folder within the working directory containing the R code.

 Open the R file, install the required packages and then run runApp("shiny_dataset_react.R").